Émile Moreau (banker)

-Émile Moreau (September 29, 1868 – November 9, 1950) was Governor of the Banque de France from 1926 to 1930 and chairman of Paribas from 1931 to 1940.
+Émile Moreau (29 September 1868 – 9 November 1950) was a French banker who served as Governor of the Bank of France from 1926 to 1930 and chairman of Paribas from 1931 to 1940.
 After retiring from his role as governor he took a job in a private bank.
 His contribution to the Poincare Stabilization helped the French Franc to gain credibility in the 1920s following the Russian Default post the Bolshevik Revolution.
 As pointed out in his memoirs, Emile Moreau took active measures to increase French influence in Eastern Europe.
 It was under his governorship that French Money Doctors were sent to Romania as advisors.

 Finance Ministry

-In 1902 French Finance Minister Maurice Rouvier chose Moreau as his chef de cabinet.
+In 1902, French Finance Minister Maurice Rouvier chose Moreau as his chef de cabinet.
 He served numerous positions within the French civil service, including was Inspector General of Finance in 1896, Chief of Staff of the Minister of Finance in 1902, and Director General of the Banque de l'Algérie.
 While at the Ministry of Finance, he presided over an international community that would oversee the repayment of debts from the First World War.